 BSc in Mathematics, 2016

-October 2019: Presented a poster and lightening talk, Incorporating Record Linkage Measurement Error into Descriptive Network Metrics, at the Women in Statistics & Data Science (WSDS) conference in Bellevue.
+October 2019: Presented a poster and lightning talk, Incorporating Record Linkage Measurement Error into Descriptive Network Metrics, at the Women in Statistics & Data Science (WSDS) conference in Bellevue.

 July 2019: I am a co-instructor for Intro to Statistics/Data Literacy at the Cook County Department of Corrections (CCDOC), part of the Northwestern Prison Education Program.